ikunetwork/WhitePaper/README.md

 ### IKU Scales at Low Cost

 The current legacy model is costly as we explained above.
-IKU on the other hand can scale cost as IKU addresses a ~ $10 - $100 [FN] million requirement per medicine approval (redeveloping generic) vs. ~ $2.6B patent NME market per medicine approval (NME).
+IKU on the other hand can scale cost as IKU addresses a ~ $10 - $100  million requirement per medicine approval (redeveloping generic) vs. ~ $2.6B patent NME market per medicine approval (NME).
 Figure E compares this for better context:

 **Figure E: IKU Scales at Low Cost**